skpomerv/data1201/lab9/README.md

 ## Step 4) Adding the lab9 directory to your git repository.

-In the lab9 folder, make it a git repository with `git init`
+1. In the lab9 folder, make it a git repository with `git init`

+2. Commit all of the files in the directory!

-Then, get the URL for your own repository on git, it should look something like `git remote add "origin" git@github.com:YOUR_USERNAME/data1201.git`
+3. Then, get the URL for your own repository on git, it should look something like `git remote add "origin" git@github.com:YOUR_USERNAME/data1201.git` Make sure you use the proper origin!

-Commit all of the files in the directory!
+4. Then, update your local repository's knowledge of remote branches using `git fetch`

+5. Next, set your local branch to point to the remote branch.
+Assuming both are named `main`, then `git branch --set-upstream-to=origin/main main`

-Finally, pull from your repository to handle merge conflicts.
+6. Finally, pull from your repository using `git pull --allow-unrelated-histories` to handle merge conflicts.
+    1. The `allow-unrelated-histories` flag ignores differences in commit history!
+    2. If you have errors, run `git config pull.rebase false` and then re-pull

 Handle the conflicts, then push your changes to the remote repository!